For more information on your general data privacy rights please visit the website of the Data Protection Commissioner www.dataprotection.ie

 - The answers you provide through our website and through interviews/workshops (should you consent to being interviewed or involved in workshops) will be used for the purpose of the research project.

-- Quotations and ideas will be used in public research including, but not limited to, conference presentations, online and print publications, articles, reports, blogs, and live presentations.
+- Quotations and/or ideas will be used in public research including, but not limited to, conference presentations, online and print publications, articles, reports, blogs, and live presentations.
 To the best of our abilities, identifying information will be removed to anonymize your answers.
-However, details you provide such as specific experiences, locations, or events may be used in the research.
+However, details you provide such as specific experiences, de-identified locations, or events may be used in the research.